ARMmbed/Connector-mDS-REST-API/docs/api-reference.md

 ## Subscriptions

-After you set up [notifications](#notifications), you can subscribe to either individual resources or pre-subscribe to resources
+After you have set up a [notification callback](#notifications), you can subscribe to either individual resources or pre-subscribe to resources.

 ### Subscribing to an individual resource ([async](index.md#asynchronous-requests))